OwenR98/FdSc-Computing-Projects/README.md

 # PracticeProjects
 A Repository for Practice programs.
-Nothing inspirational.